KaLiMaLi555/model_extraction_interiit/yt_scraping/README.md

             ...
 ```

-After downloading the raw videos, trim the videos into 10 seconds from the 11th to 110th seconds of the original video clip using the following command:
+After downloading the raw videos, trim the videos into 10 seconds clips from the 100th to 110th seconds of the original video clip using the following command:

 ```bash
 bash trim.bash MODE DATA_DIR